Hal Gibney: Early radio career

-Gibney first started out in radio at KTAB, (now KSFO) in San Francisco, California.
+Gibney first started out in radio at KTAB, (now KZAC) in San Francisco, California.
 He was an announcer there.
-In March 1935, Gibney relocated to Portland, Oregon where he joined the announcing staff of both Portland-based radio stations KGW, (now KPOJ) and KEX.
+In March 1935, Gibney relocated to Portland, Oregon, where he joined the announcing staff of both Portland-based radio stations KGW, (now KPOJ) and KEX.
 Gibney's first noted announcing job was the KEX broadcast of the homecoming of the Oregon National Guard from Fort Lewis on June 25, 1935.
 He was joined by Van Fleming and Larry Keating.

 Gibney began announcing on a weekly basis for the first time with the first broadcast of the radio series Safeway Circus Court on November 2, 1935.
 The series came on KGW.
 He would stay with the program until he left KGW in January 1936.
 Safeway finished its run on February 8, 1936.

 Move to NBC

 On January 16, 1936, Gibney left KGW, KEX and Portland altogether and went back to San Francisco where he joined NBC-affiliated station KPO, (now KNBR).
 His first major job there was part of the cast of NBC Salutes KGW, a tribute to KGW in which many former and, at that time present, cast members celebrated KGW's unveiling of a 625-foot tower.
 Former employees at the celebration included Keating, Fleming, Helen Kleeb, Archie Presby, Jane Burns, Harry Anderson, Larry Allen, Mary Alice Moynihan, Glen Hurlbert & Dave Drummond.
 The special aired on August 14, 1937.

 Gibney left KPO in July 1939 and began working for NBC Radio and Radio City in Hollywood.
 At that point, Gibney became the official West Coast announcer for NBC.

 Within a year, Gibney could be heard announcing the Red Network's Hawthorne House and The Standard Symphony.
 He was also heard on the Blue Network's Speaking of Glamour and Capt.
 Flagg & Sgt.
 Quirt which both premiered in 1941.

 Jimmie Fidler from Hollywood, a gossip columnist program, was Gibney's last announcing gig before he enlisted in the military.